A man with dark hair and a beard, wearing a light blue dress shirt, smiling at the camera in front of a plain white wall.

-I work with a diverse range of individuals and couples, including people who are LGBTQIA+, heterosexual, non-binary, culturally diverse, neurodiverse, and those practicing non-monogamy or polyamory, as well as sex workers.
+I work with a wide range of individuals and, from November, couples/polycules.
+This includes people who are LGBTQIA+, heterosexual, non-binary, neurodiverse, and those practicing non-monogamy or polyamory.

 Qualifications